asl97/ch.py-abandon/README.txt

+This branch is currently in the middle of a rewrite and consider as totally broken.

+Use at your own risk.

+____

 ch.py
 =====
 Distributed under the terms of the GNU AGPL 3

 Backward compatible is not GUARANTEE, anything and everything can break at anytime.

+Run using -O to disable debugging.
+Warning, data dump and run time type checking wouldn't be available.

 NOTE: there will be NO python2 support, it been more than 5 years since it was release.